 Experience the wild horses on the Pilot Butte Wild Horse Scenic Loop Tour.
 Listen for the sound of hooves pounding.
 Look for manes flying in the wind.
 The Pilot Butte Wild Horse Scenic Loop Tour is something you and your family will never forget.

-In addition to the wild horses, visitors have a chance to see an abundance of wildlife and take in some of the best scenic vistas in Wyoming.
+Enjoy a real wild mustang horse tour at the Wind River Wild Horse Sanctuary where you’ll learn about Native American horse culture at the visitor center’s interpretative display.
+In addition to the wild horses in these locations, visitors have a chance to see an abundance of wildlife and take in some of the best scenic vistas in Wyoming.

 Most wild horses in Wyoming are located in the southwestern quarter of the state.
 The Rock Springs BLM is the headquarters of the Wild Horse Program in Wyoming.
 The appropriate management level for wild horses in Wyoming is approximately 6,000.
 2,500 of these horses are in the Rock Springs District.
 Federal and private lands form a checkerboard pattern in the Rock Springs District.
 The existence of the herds of wild horses is a credit to the private landowners of this area who do not fence their land, thus allowing the horses to wander as necessary for food, water, and shelter in the winter as nature provides.

 The Bureau of Land Management (BLM) conducts a periodic census of the wild horses to determine how many animals must be removed from the range.
 As a result there are fewer cases of injury or death from starvation, dehydration, and susceptibility to the elements.
 The horses are gathered at various times throughout the year.